NMFES/QtFormValidator/README.md

 ## Using Forms

 Let's imagine you want to move previous code somewhere.
-Forms gives you that ability.
-It is a some king of Model.
+Forms give you that ability.
+It is a some kind of Model.
 To use it you have to create a derived from Form class (.h, .cpp) somewhere in `forms` directory:

 ```c++
 #pragma once